-\Expenses will only be reimbursed on production of valid receipts\
+Expenses will only be reimbursed on production of valid receipts

-Time Sheets
+Time Logs

-We are now asking some volunteers to help us to promote recognition of the contribution they make to Ulster Wildlife by registering their hours with us.
+We are now asking some volunteers to help us to calculate and report on the contribution they make to Ulster Wildlife by registering their hours with us.
 We record volunteer hours and submit these in applications for funding new work and in helping to evidence what we have achieved as part of current funding that we receive.
-Your supervisor will talk to you about this at your induction.
+Recording time logs is a very straight forward process and the Volunteer Coordinator or your supervisor can take you through how to do this.